Frequently Asked Questions

 Will It Hurt?

-Dr. Noraian will be as gentle as possible.
+Dr. Noraian and his team will be as gentle as possible.
 Periodontal exams can be completed with little or no discomfort.
+Please note that even topical anesthetic jelly may be used for the exam to make it easier on you.
 For procedures, Dr. Noraian has several options to maximize your comfort.
 He offers topical anesthetics, local anesthetics, nitrous oxide sedation, oral sedation, and conscious sedation to help you meet your treatment objectives.

 Do I Need X-Rays?